lchalabi/dating/README.md

 ### Edit user
 **POST http://localhost:8080/dating/edit**
 Updates a user's profile.
-Returns nothing if successful or a list of validation failures if not.
-Integer id must be specified for an update and email address can be changed but must be unique.
+Returns a trivial response object if successful or a list of validation failures if not.
+Integer id of the updated user must be specified.
+Email address can be changed but must be unique.
 First and last names can be changed but cannot be null.
 If an ice cream preference is specified it must be one of the following options: AMPLE_HILLS or VAN_LEEUWEN

 **JSON** for request body: ```{"id": {int}, "firstName": {string}, "lastName": {string}, "email": {string}, "iceCreamPreference": {string}}```

 ### Upsert user relationship
 **POST http://localhost:8080/dating/relationships/upsert**
 Changes one user's relationship with another.
 Possible status updates include LIKED, DISLIKED, and BLOCKED.
 Any state transitions between these three are possible.
 However, if a user has been blocked by another user they will not be able to change their relationship with that user.
-The perspective of a state change is from user1Id.
+The perspective of a state change is from the user with id ```user1Id```.
+User relationships are stored in the database table called user_relationships.

 **JSON** for request body: ```{"user1Id": {int}, "user2Id": {int}, "status": {string}}```